KortesmakiAB/FunDad/README.md

 - Clicking on a marker reveals a cross-platform link which launches turn-by-turn directions in the native Google Maps app

 **Check-In:**
-- User should check-in each time visiting a destination, chosing from list of previous destinations
+- User should check-in each time visiting a destination, choosing from list of previous destinations

 **Add a new destination:**
 - User may use their browsers geolocation service to provide current address